Apply now Make an enquiry

 You will have the ability to:

-• Develop specialist skills in a range of art and design materials, techniques and processes relevant to the chosen course of study
+Specialist skills: Build expertise in a wide range of art and design materials, techniques, and processes relevant to your chosen area of study, enabling you to produce high-quality, industry-informed work.

 • Behaviours